RD-44/RLsnakeplayer/README.md

 - Setup a virtual environment and install the packages in requirements.txt before running

-Credits go to patrickloeber for providing a tutorial and the underlying snake game implemented using pygame
+Credits go to patrickloeber for providing a tutorial and the underlying snake game implemented using pygame I have further tweaked his implementation with optimisations and switched the model to double dqn